freezy/dmd-extensions/README.md

 Since v1.8, DMD Extensions come with full network support.
 Documentation can be found [here](Console/Server)

+With v1.9, we've introduced a more complex shader with awesome effects for monitor users.

 ## Install Instructions

 [Download the installer](https://github.com/freezy/dmd-extensions/releases) and